 We’ve all heard a child utter the dreaded words, “I’m bored!”
 They say that the greatest gift you can give a child is moments of boredom.
 It’s a time for children to dig deep into the treasure chest of their own imaginations.
 These days children are so often pacified with electronic devices and television which potentially stunts much of their natural inner creativity.
 So how can you use yoga to support a child’s inner creativity and stave off those moments of boredom?

 In this blog I have shared 10 ways you can use yoga to support a child’s inner creativity.
 These simple yoga practices can be used at home and in the classroom, so perfect for parents and teachers to use at any time.

-Yoga can nurture creativity during the Early Years, while simultaneously stimulating other areas of development such as: personal, social and emotional, physical, intellectual, communication and language, mathematics and understanding the world.
+Yoga can nurture creativity during the Early Years, whilst simultaneously stimulating other areas of development such as: personal, social and emotional, physical, intellectual, communication and language, mathematics and understanding the world.

 In children’s yoga classes we explore themes and storytelling.
-We do this to blend exercise, relaxation, mindfulness and education whilst encouraging health and wellbeing and supporting creative expression and imagination.
-It is well known that the ancient art of yoga promotes health and wellbeing, but it can also help to unlock creativity – an essential component of learning.
+We do this to blend exercise, relaxation, mindfulness and education.
+All the while, encouraging health, well-being and supporting creative expression.
+It is well known that the ancient art of yoga promotes health, but it can also help to unlock creativity – an essential component of learning.

 ‘’When I practice, I am a philosopher, When I teach, I am a scientist, When I demonstrate, I am an artist.”
 B.K.S Iyengar